Tag: reflection

 • How is the appearance of good fruit similar to a whitewashed tomb?
 How is it different?

-• How does living a strictly law-abiding life lead to “death” (as calls it)?
+• How does living a strictly law-abiding life lead to “” (as Paul calls it)?
 On the other hand, how can it lead to life?

 ※Prayer※

 Holy Spirit, only you can transform us from bad trees to good.
-We you permission and we for your aid to become good trees producing good fruit beyond measure.
+We give you permission and we ask for your aid to become good trees producing good fruit beyond measure.
 Amen.

 • Defining Justice